Hair Relaxer Dangers EXPOSED + Hidden Risks in Beauty Products | Dr. Oz | S11 | Ep 7 | Full Episode

 She's worried that she's damaging your hair because you're straightening it too often.

-I have super, super straight on one side, and I have some curls, but I want to get them to come back, but I'm not sure of how to do that because of all the processing that I've done over there.
+I have super, super straight on one side and I have some curls, but I want them to come back, but I'm not sure of how to do that because of all the processing that I've done over the years.

-So the best way to prevent the damage, but get the same results is?
+So the best way to prevent the damage to get the same results is?

-So first, I'm going to tell you that you're going to have to transition that damage out slowly doing small trims.
+So first I'm going to tell you that you're going to have to transition that damage out slowly doing small trends.

 That's something we can't avoid.